Awilum/dev/project/entries/flextype/documentation/rest-api/introduction/entry.md

 For more details <a href="[url]/flextype/documentation/rest-api/registry">read the reference guide for the Registry API</a>.

-#### Media

-The Flextype Media Files API and Media Folders API organized around Representational State Transfer (REST) for delivering Files and Folders from Flextype to apps, websites and other.
-Files is delivered as JSON data.

-For more details <a href="[url]/flextype/documentation/rest-api/media">read the reference guide for the Media API</a>.

-#### Images

-The Flextype Images allows the retrieval and manipulation of image files referenced from Flextype site uploads directory to apps, websites and other media.
-Images are delivered as files.

-For more details <a href="[url]/flextype/documentation/rest-api/images">read the reference guide for the Images</a>.

 ### <a name="authentication"></a> Authentication

 To retrieve or store content with Flextype, you first need to authenticate your app with an token.
 Flextype offers three APIs, and each requires separate authentication.